-How Long is the Bar Exam: Understanding the Test Duration and Preparation Tips🎓⚖️
+How Long Is the Bar Exam: Understanding the Test Duration and Preparation Tips🎓⚖️

 In many states, the bar exam is an extensive 12-hour assessment spread across two days.
 The initial day comprises the Multistate Essay Exam (MEE) and the Multistate Performance Test (MPT), while the subsequent day focuses on the Multistate Bar Exam (MBE), encompassing both essay and multiple-choice questions.
 Strategizing your time effectively is crucial due to the varied question formats.